 Life is full of complexity, variation, beauty, and difficulty.
 The purpose of my practice is to help individuals navigate that complexity, the good and the bad, so they can better appreciate all that life can offer.

-In our work together I hope to collaborate and explore your experiences, and find ways to best meet your goals.
+In our work together I hope to collaborate, explore your experiences, and find ways to best meet your goals.
 I work from the belief that you are the expert and the narrator of your own story, and I’m dedicated to creating a comfortable space in which to explore it.

 Education and Training